mimiframework/Mimi.jl/docs/src/userguide.md

 - useful functions for commonly used conditionals are `is_first(t)` and `is_last(t)`
 - to access the index value of `t` as a `Number` representing the position in the time array, use `t.t`.
 Users are encouraged to avoid this access, and instead use comparisons with `TimestepIndex` objects to check if an AbstractTimestep `t` corresponds with a specific index number, as described above.

-Indexing into a variable or parameter's `time` dimension with an `Integer` is deprecated and will soon error.
+Indexing into a variable or parameter's `time` dimension with an `Integer` is no longer supported.
 Instead, users should take advantage of the `TimestepIndex` and `TimestepValue` types.
 For examples we will refer back to our component definition above, and repeated below.
 ```julia
 @defcomp MyComponentName begin
   regions = Index()